 The School of History

 The School of History at the University of Kent is recognised as one of the leading history departments in the country.
-Ranked second in the most recent Research Assessment Exercise, our students work alongside lecturers and tutors who are not just excellent teachers, but world-class researchers actively working at the forefront of their chosen field.
+Ranked eighth for Research Intensity in the most recent Research Assessment Exercise, our students work alongside lecturers and tutors who are not just excellent teachers, but world-class researchers actively working at the forefront of their chosen field.

 All our programmes are incredibly flexible, allowing students to tailor their degree around their interests.
 We offer a range of undergraduate degrees, as well as joint honours options in over 20 subjects.